iocat/cs344/README.md

-# Design And Analysis of algorithms
+# Design And Analysis of Algorithms
-CS344: Rutgers' Fall 2016
+CS344: Rutgers' Fall 2016.

 Professor: Farach-Colton.

 This project transforms the theoretical aspects of Algorithms into Go code.
-Code is not thothrough tested.
+Code is not thothroughly tested.

 1. Sorting algorithms
     1. Binsort (Bucket sort)